 Your employment contract could potentially help your wrongful termination case.
 Another exception to at-will employment is the existence of an employment contract which sets forth:

 - Acceptable grounds for termination; and

 - Procedures and protocols to be followed by an employer when termination of employment will be sought.

 Contact Our Employment Law Attorneys For A Free Consultation

 At McOmber McOmber & Luber, we are highly successful in a wide range of employment law matters and regarded throughout the state for our tenacious representation, even against large corporations and staunch opponents.
 We take a proactive approach to each and every legal issue our clients face, helping both employers and employees with legal areas including employment contracts, discrimination, law, litigation, whistleblowing, and retaliation issues.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+Please call our Red Bank office at 732-842-6500, our Newark office at 973-878-9040, our Marlton office at 856-985-9800, or contact us at 888-396-0736 or online for a free consultation.
 We represent clients throughout New Jersey.